 MBE9A4 ECU, Fuel Injection up to 4-cylinders

 This ECU is designed for sequential fuelling on engines up to 4 cylinders (high impedance injectors).
-It can run distributor or distributorless engines up to 4 cylinders.
+It can run Wasted Spark or Coil on plug engines up to 4 cylinders.
 It is generally designed to allow the user to optimize the fuel & ignition settings to get the best out of an engine.
-It uses USB communication from your laptop, which is then converted by a small piece of hardware (MBE985) that converts the USB in CAN, which is a more stable system, used by car manufacturers worldwide.
+It uses USB communication from your laptop, which is then converted into CAN by a small piece of hardware (MBE985), which is a more stable system, used by car manufacturers worldwide.

-All our MBE ECUs will be loaded with a base map as close as possible to your requirements.
-In addition they are capable of being adjusted by the user via a computer.
-All ECUs are fully tested during manufacture.
+All MBE ECUs supplied by SBD will be loaded with a start base map free of charge, it is also possible to build more advanced maps with additional features and function, please contact SBD for costs.
+In addition, they are capable of being adjusted by the user via a computer.
+All ECUs are fully tested during manufacture and again before dispatch once the map has been loaded.

 Crank Sensor & Trigger Wheel Input

-Crank sensors are most commonly of the inductive type, you can normally use the original crank sensor.
-If your engine uses the hall effect type, MBE ECUs can be built to order.
+Most manufacturers use inductive type crank sensors.
+If your engine uses the hall effect type, MBE ECUs can be built to order with this type of input.

-MBE write special code to allow the use of a range of different trigger wheels, most commonly 60-2(GM/VW/Bosch), 36-1(Ford), 24-1(Suzuki hayabusa) & 24-2(Suzuki Busa 2008 & other late Japanese bike engines).
-Other trigger wheels may become available, download Easimap 6 to check current types.
+MBE write special code to allow the use of a range of different trigger wheels, most commonly 60-2(GM/VW/Bosch), 36-1(Ford), 24-1(Suzuki Hayabusa) & 24-2(Suzuki Busa 2008 & other late Japanese bike engines) to name but a few.
+The range of trigger wheel patterns is every increasing, so please download Easimap 6 PC Software to check what patterns are currently available.
 We can supply a range of specialist sensors & suitable trigger wheels for applications that currently have no trigger wheel.

-A special piece of software has been written by MBE called soft start, this was produced due to known problem with the standard starter motors, that if the battery got a bit low sometimes the engine would kick back on starting and engage the starter clutch.
+A special piece of software has been written by MBE for Hayabusa and other bike engine set ups called soft start, this was produced due to known problem with the standard starter motors, that if the battery got a bit low sometimes the engine would kick back on starting and engage the starter clutch.
 This would, if you were lucky only damage the starter clutch itself, but if unlucky could break off part of the engine cases.
-Without going into too much detail, the ECU allows the engine to get up to speed during cranking before attempting to start the engine, if the engine does not reach sufficient speed it will not allow the engine to start, so damage can not occur.
+Without going into too much detail, the ECU allows the engine to get up to speed during cranking before attempting to start the engine, if the engine does not reach sufficient speed it will not allow the engine to start, so damage cannot occur.

 Throttle Position Sensor Input